parisiam/scai-edu/docs/git.md

 **<u>Back to normal</u>**:

-- Remove the maintenance mode with an admin account at https://moodle.parisiam.com/login/index.php
+- Remove the maintenance mode with an admin account.
+- Restart the cron.

 # Problems encountered when upgrading